SyncfusionExamples/ej2-mvc-partialview/README.md

-# ej2-mvc-partialview
+# Rendering Syncfusion ASP.Net Core UI Controls in MVC partial view page

-This is simple demo application to use the syncfusion ej2 component in partial view page, Need to do following steps to create a partial view.
+This is simple demo application to use the syncfusion  Syncfusion ASP.Net Core UI Controls in partial view page.

+# Solution

+Follow the below steps to render Syncfusion ASP.Net Core UI (Essential JS 2) control in a partial view.

 ## Create ASP.NET Core control using getting started